mandeepairborne/samweb/content/_index.md

 - Twitter, Mastodon and other social media meta cards for easy sharing.
 Try [Share Preview](https://apps.gnome.org/SharePreview/) to test.
 - [Mastodon-powered comments](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/); comment using compatible ActivityPub server by replying to a Mastodon post.

+{% alert(note=true) %}
-> Duckquill is made based on needs of [my website](https://daudix.one), if you need some feature/configuration that doesn't exist feel free to open an issue or better yet, pull request!
+Duckquill is made based on needs of [my website](https://daudix.one), if you need some feature/configuration that doesn't exist feel free to open an issue or better yet, pull request!
+{% end %}

 ## Installation